bobbydeluxe/bobbydeluxe/README.md

 - kinda cracked at music production 🎧
 - decent artist, not a great animator tho 🖌️
 - mostly just vibing in the fnf/haxeflixel scene
-- pronouns: he/him (they/them is fine too)
+- pronouns: he/him/they/them
-- timezone: est/edt
+- timezone: est/edt [depends on daylight savings]

 ---